If you’re old enough to remember MySpace, you’re probably wearing glasses and going to bed at a reasonable hour.

 While the quiz itself is simple, the fact that it’s from Pew lends it gravitas.
 Plus, it centers around a timely global problem, making it uniquely topical.

 10. The New York Times

 Like a fun infographic, interactive content often helps people make sense of complex topics that would be difficult to slog through in a more conventional, linear way.
 Your power to help your audience focus in on what interests them the most is limited only by your imagination.

-The New York Times answers a burning question among its readers with its tax bill calculator, which allows users to preview the concrete effect of new tax rules on their income.
+The New York Times answers a burning question among its readers with its tax bill calculator, which allows users to better understand the concrete effect of the new tax rules on their income from the 2018 tax reform bill.
 Not only does it provide valuable insights, but the data is visualized beautifully, too.